Category Archives: British Royals

 In 1893, Victoria Melita’s father succeeded to the Grand Ducal throne of Saxe-Coburg and Gotha, and she became Princess Victoria Melita of Saxe-Coburg and Gotha.
 The following year, on April 9, 1894, she and Ernie (who was now Grand Duke Ernst Ludwig of Hesse and by Rhine) married at Schloss Ehrenburg in Coburg.
 The couple had two children:

 On October 8, 1905, Ducky married for a second time.
 This time her husband was another first cousin, Grand Duke Kirill Vladimirovich of Russia, with whom she had had a mutual attraction for many years.
 They had first met in 1891 when Ducky traveled to Russia to attend the funeral of her aunt by marriage, Grand Duchess Alexandra Georgievna (the former Princess Alexandra of Greece).
-However, while the two were attracted to each other, her mother made every effort to dissuade Ducky from the thought of marrying him, as the Russian Orthodox Church did not permit marriages between first cousins.
+However, while the two were attracted to each other, Ducky’s mother made every effort to dissuade her from the thought of marrying him, as the Russian Orthodox Church did not permit marriages between first cousins.

-Despite this, the two maintained their attraction for each other and eventually decided to marry.
-Upon finding out about the marriage, Nicholas II, Emperor of All Russia stripped Kirill of his royal funding and titles as well as his military appointments.
-He also banished him from Russia, so the couple settled in France.
+Despite this, the two maintained their attraction and eventually decided to marry.
+When Nicholas II, Emperor of All Russia found out about the marriage, he stripped Kirill of his royal funding, his titles, and his military appointments.
+Nicholas also banished Kirill from Russia, so the couple settled in France.
 They had three children:

-Victoria Melita with her husband Kirill and their two daughters, c.1912. source: Wikipedia
+Victoria Melita with her husband Kirill and their two daughters; source: Wikipedia

-In 1908, Nicholas II, Emperor of All Russia put personal feelings aside and permitted Kirill and Victoria Melita to return to Russia.
+In 1908, Nicholas II, Emperor of All Russia put his personal feelings aside and permitted Kirill and Victoria Melita to return to Russia.
 Recent deaths in the Imperial Family brought Kirill to third in the line of succession, and it was deemed necessary to allow his return and restore his funding and military appointments.
 Victoria Melita was given the style of Imperial Highness and created Grand Duchess Viktoria Feodorovna.

 During World War I, Ducky worked as a nurse with the Red Cross.
-Soon after Nicholas II, Emperor of All Russia’s abdication in 1917, she and Kirill decided it was best to leave Russia, and traveled to Finland where they would remain for over two years.
-In the fall of 1919, they moved on to Munich where they reunited with her mother, and then all moved to Zurich, Switzerland.
+Soon after Nicholas II, Emperor of All Russia’s abdication in 1917, Ducky and Kirill decided it was best to leave Russia.
+They traveled to Finland and remained there for over two years.
+In the fall of 1919, they moved on to Munich where they reunited with Ducky’s mother, and then they all moved to Zurich, Switzerland.

 After her mother died in 1920, Ducky’s family now had two homes at their disposal – her mother’s villa in Nice and the Villa Edinburg, which later became known as the Kirill Palace, in Coburg, now in Bavaria, Germany, and for the next several years, split their time between the two.
 In 1926, they settled for the last time in France, purchasing a villa in Saint-Briac.
-Here they settled into a more quiet life, while Victoria Melita put her energies into raising her son and ensuring her daughters made significant marriages.
+Here they settled into a quieter life, while Victoria Melita put her energies into raising her son and ensuring her daughters made significant marriages.

 Victoria Melita with her husband Kirill and their two youngest children. source: Wikipedia

 In February 1936, while attending the christening of her fifth grandchild, Victoria Melita suffered a stroke.
 She passed away on March 1, 1936, at the age of 59.
-She was buried in the Ducal Mausoleum at the Glockenburg Cemetery in Coburg, Bavaria, Germany.
+She was first buried in the Ducal Mausoleum at the Glockenburg Cemetery in Coburg, Bavaria, Germany.
 In March 1995, her remains, as well as those of her husband, were moved to the Grand Ducal Burial Vault at the Peter and Paul Fortress in St. Petersburg, Russia.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.